 When it comes to luxe lodging, one of the best hotels in Whistler is the Fairmont Chateau Whistler.
-Its enviable location in the upper village at the base of the mountain makes it a prime pick for ski-in ski-out accommodation, and the Fairmont even has ski valets who greet guests with a steaming cup of hot cocoa at the end of the day and take care of their equipment.
+Its enviable location in the upper village at the base of the mountain makes it a prime pick for ski-in ski-out accommodation, is family-friendly, and the Fairmont even has ski valets who greet guests with a steaming cup of hot cocoa at the end of the day and take care of their equipment.

 Be sure to reserve one of their inviting Alpine Suites, which boast the best mountain views and come complete with a separate sitting room, fireplace and modern bathrooms with rainforest spa showers.

 Being a resort, the Fairmont Chateau Whistler also has plenty of activities to keep guests occupied, including a well-equipped gym, sprawling pool area with comfy loungers and poolside drink service, eucalyptus-infused steam rooms and tennis courts.
 It’s also worth taking advantage of the Whistler Experience Guide, where guests can sign up for a variety of daily guided activities including hikes, ski trips, watersports, cycling, and even trampolining or brewery tours.
 Click here to book the Fairmont Chateau Whistler